Beaverton pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Beaverton right now?

-On 25 June 2026, overall pollen levels in Beaverton are low.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Beaverton are moderate.
+Grass is the main contributor to airborne pollen, while oak and ambrosia remain at lower levels

 Will pollen levels change in Beaverton tomorrow?

-On 26 June 2026, pollen conditions in Beaverton will be similar to today, with grass at low levels
+On 17 July 2026, pollen conditions in Beaverton will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in Beaverton this week?